andre-sequeira10/HPC-Quantum/part1_quantum_computing_and_classical_simulation.md

 \end{pmatrix}
 $$

 Therefore, T-gate count is one of the most important metrics for classical hardness.
 Indeed for small T count and entanglement *Tensor Network* simulators have great scaling (see https://pennylane.ai/qml/demos/tutorial_tn_circuits).
-However Large non-Clifford content or magic make these simulators scale roughly exponentially in the T-count.
-A linear (or even moderate) number of T gates is enough to make these methods blow up.
-Additionally, if the circuit scrambles across the device like in random circuits, deep Clifford+T, QAOA at higher depth, quantum volume, chaotic dynamics), tensor networks lose their advantage.
+However, large non-Clifford content or *magic* make these simulators scale roughly exponentially in the T-count.
+A moderate number of T gates is enough to make these methods blow up.
+Additionally, if the circuit scrambles across the device like in random circuits, or deep Clifford+T, QAOA at higher depth, quantum volume, chaotic dynamics, tensor networks lose their advantage.
 In that regime, a dense Schrödinger statevector—despite its $\Theta(2^n)$ memory—often becomes the fastest practical option up to the memory ceiling, especially on GPUs and multi-node HPC.
 Why?
 - **Data-parallelism** maps perfectly to hardware: every 1–2 qubit gate is a bulk stream over the $2^n$ amplitudes.
 - **Predictable scaling**: As you throw more cores/GPUs/nodes at it, you get near-linear speedups until communication dominates.
-- **Mature kernels**: libraries like cuStateVec / Lightning / Qulacs / Aer have hand-tuned kernels that squeeze the last drop out of CPUs/GPUs.
+- **Mature kernels**: libraries like cuStateVec / Pennylane Lightning / Qulacs / Qiskit Aer have hand-tuned kernels that squeeze the last drop out of CPUs/GPUs.

->**Quantum simulator practical guidance**:
->- Clifford only (H, S, CNOT) + Pauli measurements $\rightarrow$ stabilizer (poly-time/mem).
->- Low entanglement / low treewidth / small T-count $\rightarrow$ tensor networks.
->- Large T-count + high entanglement (generic Clifford+T, random circuits, deep QAOA, quantum volume) $\rightarrow$ statevector on HPC

 ## 4. References <a id ="4-references-"></a>